When Is a Dog Considered a Senior?

 It is possible to teach an old dog new tricks!
 Since senior dogs are more tranquil and not as easily distracted, teaching them new commands can be surprisingly less challenging than training a puppy.
 Your older dog may not be able to jump through hoops, but there are many simple tricks you can teach them such as "wipe your paws" and "put your toys away"!

-Hiding Games
+Enrichment Games

-Playing games with your senior dog is another fantastic method for enriching their aging mind.
+Playing games with your senior dog is another fantastic method of mental stimulation.
 While there are countless dog games to choose from, puzzle games that involve hiding treats are a favorite among dogs of all ages.
-One simple, brain-boosting game to play is Find the Treat.

-For this game, you'll need 3 plastic cups and a few dog treats.
+One simple, brain-boosting game to play is "Find the Treat".
+For this game, you'll need 3 cups and a few dog treats.
 Turn the cups upside down and place a single treat under one of them.
-Like a magician, rearrange the cups and let your dog sniff out which cup the treat is under.
-Reward them with the treat once they succeed!
-Hopefully, your dog will learn to choose the correct cup each time you play.
+Rearrange the cups, let your dog sniff out which cup the treat is under, and reward them with the treat once they succeed!

 Senior Dog Treats